|Site Map | Bulletin Home | Temple University|

 Students who wish to be tested in a language other than these, or whose first language is not English, should contact their advisor.

 Advisors may request that a student retest if there is strong evidence (e.g., good grades in foreign language courses, intensive study abroad, etc.) that the student's test performance was not typical.

 Orientation for New Students

-Following admission to the University and payment of the tuition deposit, students will be contacted regarding their orientation requirements.
+Following admission to the University and payment of the tuition deposit, students will receive information regarding their orientation requirements.
 See the Office of Orientation website at www.temple.edu/orientation/ for further information.

 See Student Health and Wellness under Student Services for required immunizations.

 Applicants who wish to be considered for transfer admission must have maintained at least a 2.50 grade point average in 15 or more transferable credits at an accredited two- or four-year institution of higher education for consideration, although this is no guarantee of admission.
 Temple requires the same high school units of transfer students as of freshmen.

 Applicants must submit official transcripts from high schools and each college previously attended.
 The University defines "official transcript" as that which is sent directly from a high school or college to Temple's Office of Undergraduate Admissions.
 Ordinarily, SAT or ACT scores are not required unless specifically requested by the Admissions Office.